Skip to content

 • A currently working Windows installation (even temporary).

-• At least 10 GB of free space on your hard drive to create a temporary install partition.
+• At least 10 GB of free space on your drive to create a temporary install partition.

 1. Press your Windows+R and type diskmgmt.msc, then press enter.